deep-research/victorslibrary-gridsome/content/the-paranoid-hallucinations-of-an-evil-spirit-deep-within-the-hidden-swamp.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This is a song about what it’s like to wake up from living in a fake world.
+  This is a song about what it’s like to wake up from living in a fake world.

 recordings:
   - title: The Paranoid Hallucinations of an Evil Spirit (Deep Within the Hidden Swamp)